 When you’re done with the website, you can easily convert the mapping spreadsheet into a CSV file and upload the redirects into a Redirection plugin for WordPress.
-So, if someone stumbles across the old link, they will automatically be redirected to the new and improved page.
+So, if someone stumbles across the old link in the search results or on social media, they will automatically be redirected to the new and improved page.

 Organizing your pages in the proper hierarchy between parent and child pages should be on your web redesign checklist.
 A web redesign is a great opportunity to get your pages organized in the appropriate directory structure.

 For example, if your local business repairs iPhones, you may have a general parent page called iPhone Repair Services and then nest the child pages for the iPhone 5, iPhone 6, etc. It would look something like this: